 2. Count business costs carefully

 These include location costs, cost of permits or regulations, business tax, parking costs, equipment costs, employee costs, business insurance and more.
-More planning means fewer surprises.
+After all, a more effective plan will result in fewer surprises during the latter stages of franchise development.

 3. Evaluate your personal finances in detail